plone/training/mastering-plone/plone5.rst

 Default Theme
 -------------

-The new default theme is called `Barceloneta <https://github.com/plone/plonetheme.barceloneta/>`_
+The default theme of Plone 5.x is called `Barceloneta <https://github.com/plone/plonetheme.barceloneta/>`_

 It is a Diazo theme, meaning it uses :py:mod:`plone.app.theming` to insert the output of Plone into static html/css.